-lake log, the following items are recommended: a lake map, copies of your field data sheets and notes, and your annual data summary sheets.
+The field data sheet copies of your water clarity and chemistry information can be used as basic information for starting your lake log.
+Eventually you can add graphs, news clippings, lake history, maps, wildlife sightings, land use records, etc., to make your log complete.
+The sky's the limit!
+But don't take on this responsibility alone.
+You can share record-keeping responsibilities by enlisting the help of lakeshore residents, lake association members, and youth or school groups to help collect and compile information.
+For a basic lake log, the following items are recommended: a lake map, copies of your field data sheets and notes, and your annual data summary sheets.
 In addition to the items listed above, if you would like to compile a more comprehensive lake log the following items are recommended.

-- Graphs of your results - General lake ecology information (e.g., CLMN reports, Understanding Lake Data, etc.) - ✓ Planning and protection grant information - ☑ Precipitation and other weather information - ✓ Ice-on and ice-off dates - ☑ Wildlife sightings - ☑ Illustrations and photographs - Aquatic plant information - ✓ Lake history notes from interviews with long-time residents - ✓ Historical maps showing watershed development - ✓ Video or photos of shoreline development runoff, plants, algal blooms, etc. - Any other data or information collected about your lake
+- Graphs of your results - General lake ecology information (e.g., CLMN reports, Understanding Lake Data, etc.) - Planning and protection grant information - I Precipitation and other weather information - ☑ Ice-on and ice-off dates - Wildlife sightings - Illustrations and photographs - Aquatic plant information - ☑ Lake history notes from interviews with long-time residents - Historical maps showing watershed development - Video or photos of shoreline development runoff, plants, algal blooms, etc. - Any other data or information collected about your lake